Selection Bias is when the group chosen to be analyzed is not representative of the population you are trying to draw conclusions about.

 - Self Selection

-You choose a group of people to analyze in a way that is not representative of the population.
-These groups are usually chosen because of convenience.
+You choose a group of people to analyze in a way that is not representative of the population because they were convenient to measure.

 You ask three of your friends if your new feature is valuable.
 While easy to ask them, are they actually representative of your customer base?